Year 6

 Reading

-During the Summer term, Year Six will study the text 'The Boy at the Back of the Class' by Onjali Q. Raúf.
-We will focus upon the core reading skills of vocabulary, inference, predicition, explanation, retrieval and summary.
-We will also discuss the increasingly mature themes of the text which include: refugees, inclusion and belonging, the impacts of war, tolerance, prejudices and challenging stereotypes, courage and resilience and the promotion of compassion.
+During the Autumn term, Year Six will study the texts ‘Holes' by Louis Sachar and ‘The Boy in the Tower’ by Polly Ho-Yen.
+We will focus upon the core reading skills of vocabulary, inference, prediction, explanation, retrieval and summary.
+We will also discuss the increasingly mature themes of the text which include: justice, racial intolerance and prejudice, redemption, mental health issues including agoraphobia, courage and resilience and the promotion of compassion.

 The children will also take home their own reading book from school based upon their ZPD level.
 We encourage the children to read every day, whether this be independently or through shared experiences, across a range of text types to support their confidence, fluency and exposure to vocabulary.